Writing for graduate school can be a challenge.

 Dr. John Dechant, Ph.D., M.L.I.S. (he/him/his)

-John Dechant is the new Writing Center Coordinator.
+John Dechant is the Writing Center Coordinator.
 He earned an interdisciplinary Ph.D. in Near Eastern Languages & Cultures from Indiana University, specializing in Islamic religious history in Iran and Central Asia, and a Master's in Library & Information Science from Indiana University-Purdue University-Indianapolis.
 He has previously worked as a writing tutor, an academic editor, and an adjunct instructor of Islamic history.